 Skip advert

 Advertisement - Article continues below

-As you’d expect from the increase in power, range takes a hit in the GT model.
+As you’d expect from the increase in power, the GT model’s range takes a hit.
 The standard car can reach 313 miles, but Kia is aiming for ‘more than 450km’ (279 miles) in the GT.

-To go with the new wheels are a few bespoke styling elements, including a slightly different bumper treatment, plus a set of acid-green callipers also seen on the smaller EV6 GT.
-This colour is replicated with neon highlights across the cabin, and can be matched to the car’s ambient lighting system.
+Kia has also been tweaking the car’s design, including a slightly different bumper treatment, plus a set of acid-green brake callipers also seen on the smaller EV6 GT.
+This colour is repeated in neon highlights across the cabin, and can be matched to the car’s ambient lighting system.

-The seats aren’t too dissimilar to the standard model’s in shape, but feature a bespoke leather and microsuede fabric, offset with more acid-green stitching and a GT logo.
+The seats are a similar shape to the standard model’s, but feature a bespoke leather and microsuede fabric, offset with more acid-green stitching and a GT logo.
 Completing the cabin upgrades is a new three-spoke steering wheel with a unique GT button that gives direct access to the sportiest driver mode.

+Skip advert